spencermountain/wtf_wikipedia/README.md

 ```

 # Contributing
 [Join in!](./contributing.md) - projects like these are only done with many-hands, and we try to be friendly and easy.
+PRs always welcome.

+**Big Wins:**
+1) Supporting [more templates](https://github.com/spencermountain/wtf_wikipedia/tree/master/src/templates).
+This is actually kinda fun.
+2) Adding [more tests](https://github.com/spencermountain/wtf_wikipedia/tree/master/tests) - you won't believe how helpful this is.
+3) Make a cool thing.
+[Holler](https://twitter.com/spencermountain) it at spencer.
+if it's a big change, [make an issue](https://github.com/spencermountain/wtf_wikipedia/issues/new) and talk-it-over first.
+Otherwise, go nuts!

 # See also:
+* [wtf-mlb](https://github.com/spencermountain/wtf-mlb) - generate game-result data from wikipedia pages
 * [instaview](https://en.wikipedia.org/wiki/User:Pilaf/InstaView)
 * [txtwiki](https://github.com/joaomsa/txtwiki.js)
 * [Parsoid](https://www.mediawiki.org/wiki/Parsoid)